Specialist jobs at Police Athletic League - 403 jobs

 Specialist job at Police Athletic League

-We are looking for a Recreational Activity Specialist who will be responsible for developing a broad range of sports recreation activities that promote fitness, creativity, self-expression, teamwork, discipline, commitment, and fun learning.
-In consultation with the Center Director and Physical Education Specialist, plan, organize and manage related programs, staff, and volunteers, and perform administrative duties that support and facilitate the above primary functions.
+We are looking for a part-time Middle School STEM Specialist who will be responsible for developing a broad range of STEM (science, technology, engineering, mathematics) activities that promote creativity, self-expression, teamwork, discipline, commitment, and fun learning.
+In consultation with the Education Specialist and Center Director, plan, organize, and manage related programs, staff, and volunteers, and perform administrative duties that support and facilitate the above primary functions.

 Model and uphold all Agency policies and procedures.

-At all times, ensure safety, structure, and learning.
-Work with the Physical Education Specialist to ensure activities align with NYS Education Standards and support the goals of the school's participants attend.
+Work with the Education Specialist to ensure activities align to NYS Education Standards and support the goals of the school(s) participants attend.

-Promote and stimulate interest and participation in all performing arts activities.
+Promote and stimulate interest and participation in all STEM activities.

-Provide ideas and suggestions to the Physical Education Specialist and Center Director for improving programs as often as possible.
-When presenting a problem or offering constructive criticism, also present an alternative solution.
+Provide ideas and suggestions to the Education Specialist, Center Director, and Education and Program Development Department for improving programs as often as possible.

 Build positive relationships with youth and adults and serve as a role model with respect to demeanor, communication, and behavior.